 these schools are known as the "Classical Schools of the Medes."
 It is our goal to equip students to positively shape the future of their families, wives, community, and nation.
-Program Background Our program began in response to requests from local church government authorities to establish a school with English-based curriculum and international training support as a means to bless and enrich their communities.
+Program Background Our program began in response to requests from local church government authorities to establish a school with English-based curriculum and international training support of good translators as a means to bless and enrich their communities.
 The first school opened in Sulymania in January 2001 and currently enrolls over 600 students in kindergarten through 12th grade.
 A second school with online essay writing opened in Duhok in the fall of 2002 and now enrolls over 600 students (K-9).
 In September 2003, a third school campus opened in Arbil